-The "IOU Use of 2015-2022 Allocated Allowance Value" section of this report summarizes the individual IOU use of allocated allowance value reports submitted to CARB.
-Through 2022, about 55% of the allowances allocated to IOUs have been deposited directly for compliance.
+The "IOU Use of 2015-2023 Allocated Allowance Value" section of this report summarizes the individual IOU use of allocated allowance value reports submitted to CARB.
+Through 2023, about 55% of the allowances allocated to IOUs have been deposited directly for compliance.
 The remaining allowances allocated to IOUs were consigned to auction, and most of the auction proceeds have been returned to residential ratepayers in the form of annual on-bill California Climate Credits.

-The "POU Use of 2015-2022 Allocated Allowance Value" section of this document summarizes the individual POU use of allowance value reports submitted to CARB.
-Through 2022, just over half of the allowances allocated to POUs have been deposited directly for compliance.
-The remaining allowances allocated to POUs were consigned to auction, and three-fourths of the auction proceeds were unspent as of January 1, 2023.
+The "POU Use of 2015-2023 Allocated Allowance Value" section of this document summarizes the individual POU use of allowance value reports submitted to CARB.
+Through 2023, just under half of the allowances allocated to POUs have been deposited directly for compliance.
+The remaining allowances allocated to POUs were consigned to auction, and approximately two-thirds of the auction proceeds were unspent as of January 1, 2024.

-IOU Use of 2015-2022 Allocated Allowance Value
+IOU Use of 2015-2023 Allocated Allowance Value

 There are four investor-owned natural gas suppliers (investor-owned NG supplier, or IOU) in California with a compliance obligation under the Program: Southern California Gas Company, Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southwest Gas Corporation.
 Together, the four IOUs account for almost all retail natural gas sales in California, and they receive about 98% of the allowances allocated to NG suppliers.
-The total value of vintage 2022 allowances that CARB allocated to IOUs was approximately 1.05 billion dollars.
+The total value of vintage 2023 allowances that CARB allocated to IOUs was approximately 1.17 billion dollars.3

 IOU use of allocated allowance auction proceeds is largely directed by CPUC consistent with requirements of the Regulation.
-Per CPUC Decision 18-03-017, auction proceeds from vintage 2015 through 2017 allocated allowances, less a small amount used for administration and outreach expenses, were netted against Program compliance costs for those years.
+Per CPUC Decision 18-03-017,4 auction proceeds from vintage 2015 through 2017 allocated allowances, less a small amount used for administration and outreach expenses, were netted against Program compliance costs for those years.
 Starting in 2018, this CPUC decision directed all IOU auction proceeds to annual credits for residential ratepayers.
 The amount of auction proceeds available for these credits was then reduced during 2020 through 2023 so that a portion of proceeds can be used to support building decarbonization programs, as required by Senate Bill (SB) 1477 (Stern, Chapter 378, Statutes of 2018).
-Three additional CPUC decisions then directed proceeds in 2022 and 2023 to various initiatives.
-These uses of proceeds for these new CPUC-directed activities will be reported in future years.
+Three additional CPUC decisions then directed proceeds in 2022 and 2023 to other GHG reduction programs.5 Through 2023, most of the proceeds reserved for these CPUC-directed GHG reduction programs remain unspent.

-Figure 1 shows the cumulative use of allocated allowance value by all IOUs during the period 2015-2022.
+Figure 1 shows the cumulative use of allocated allowance value by all IOUs during 2015-2023.
 The information presented in Figure 1 is based on the IOU annual reports to CARB.
 Each category of allowance value use shown in Figure 1 is described later in this report.
 CARB has compiled Figure 1 data, annual allocated allowance auction proceeds, and specific reported uses of allocated allowance value in a publicly available spreadsheet.

-&lt;sup>3 The calculation of total allowance value assumes an allowance deposited for compliance is worth 28.45 in 2022 (the average of the settlement prices at the four auctions held in 2022) and relies on auction proceeds amounts reported by the IOUs to CARB in the NGS use of allowance value reports.
+3 The calculation of total allowance value assumes an allowance deposited for compliance is worth \$33.03 in 2023 (the average of the settlement prices at the four auctions held in 2023) and relies on auction proceeds amounts reported by the IOUs to CARB in the NGS use of allowance value reports.

-&lt;sup>4 Decision Modifying Decision 15-10-032, D.18-03-017 (March 2018).
+4 Decision Modifying Decision 15-10-032, D.18-03-017 (March 2018).
 CPUC Decision 18-03-017.